adityaattri19/India-MSME-Credit-Gap-Analysis/README.md

 ### Overview of Findings

 Formal MSME credit in India is structurally concentrated in metro districts, leaving nearly half the country operating below the national median.
 The national median credit per MSME unit is **₹3.83 Lakhs** against a mean of ₹8.41 Lakhs.
-394 of 775 districts (50.8%) fall below this median, with 27 districts receiving more than 75% less credit per MSME than the national benchmark.
+With 27 districts receiving more than 75% less credit per MSME than the national benchmark.
 Geographically, the crisis is concentrated in Northeast and Central India, with Assam (19), Manipur (13), and Nagaland (12) accounting for the highest number of high-gap districts.
 For Apex Commercial Bank, 101 districts across Tiers 1 and 2 are home to 17 lakh registered MSMEs, representing an immediate, data-backed expansion opportunity.

 *Below is the overview page from the Power BI dashboard.
 The full interactive dashboard can be downloaded [here](dashboard/MSME_Analysis_Dashboard.pbix).*